Pandi3a/Docx2HTML/README.md

 1. Place all DOCX files inside the script directory.

-2. Execute the Python program to convert the files.
+2. Execute docx2HTML.py to convert the files.

 3. The append-css.sh is optional(change the style accordingly inside the bash script to append your custom styles in all converted files).